kp9001/awesome/README.md

 - The keybinds for `move_to_screen` are based on my monitor setup.
 The default binding is commented out beneath my modified bindings.
 - The widgets, especially the network ones, are set up specifically for my system.
 You may wish to modify some arguments so they work for you.
 Search for `Wibar` in `rc.lua`.
 For instance, you will want to change all instances of `enp2s0` to your network connection, perhaps `eth0` or `wlan0`.
 - If you are on a laptop, you will probably want to uncomment the lines for the battery widget (search for `batwidget`).
+- In order to enable backlight brightness control, you can search for `Brightness` in `rc.lua` and uncomment that block.

 If all went well, awesome should now load with this configuration without errors, and with your wallpaper.
 If you wish to make any changes, open up `rc.lua` in your favorite editor and have fun.
 Press `super+ctrl+r` to reload awesome (unless you modified this already).